MJ147/tictactoe-ai-web/README.md

 # Tictactoe Ai Fronted
-A frontend part of tic-tac-toe application, using machine learning.
+The frontend part of tic-tac-toe application, using machine learning.

 ## General info
-A frontend part of application basic on classic tic-tac-toe game.
+The frontend part of application basic on classic tic-tac-toe game.
 The game has two modes: player vs player and player vs AI.
 The computer player instance was created using machine learning.

 ## Links